Deses/raspi_tools/README.md

+These are some scripts I made for personal use, but feel free to use them or suggest any changes. :)

+## Motivation
-These are some script I made for personal use to have all the usual maintenance tasks all in one file to be later invoked from cron or manually.
+I wanted to have all the usual maintenance tasks in one file to be easily run manually or invoked from cron.
-Feel free to use them or suggest any changes. :)
+There's also a backup script that uses `dd` and the excellent [PiShrink by Drewsif](https://github.com/Drewsif/PiShrink) to massively reduce the space required by backups.

 ## Installation
 ```